haskell/haskell-ide-engine/README.md

 In order to avoid problems with long paths you can do the following:

 1. Edit the group policy: set "Enable Win32 long paths" to "Enabled".
-Works only only for Windows 10
+Works only for Windows 10

 2. Clone the `haskell-ide-engine` to the root of your logical drive (e.g. to `E:\hie`)